Court Rules Force Majeure Clause Reduces Tenant's Rent by 75% Due to COVID-19

 Ever since governors across the country implemented Stay at Home orders to slow the spread of COVID-19 by closing non-essential businesses, experts have debated whether a force majeure provision of a lease would excuse a tenant’s obligation to pay rent.
-In one of the first judicial decisions to test this question, In re Hitz Restaurant Group, the United States Bankruptcy Court for the Northern District of Illinois ruled that the answer is at least partially “yes.”
+In one of the first judicial decisions to test this question, In re Hitz Restaurant Group,

 In re: Hitz Restaurant Group

 Hitz Restaurant Group (“Hitz”) operated a restaurant in the City of Chicago pursuant to a lease.
 Hitz did not pay its rent for February 2020, and on February 24, 2020, the company filed a Chapter 11 bankruptcy petition.
 Hitz then did not pay any of its post-petition rent for March, April, May, or June.

 Shortly after Hitz’s bankruptcy filing, Illinois Governor JB Pritzker issued a series of executive orders that substantially limited business activity in the State of Illinois due to the COVID-19 pandemic.
 The first executive order that applied to restaurants went into effect on March 16, 2020.
 This Order mandated, “All businesses in the State of Illinois that offer food or beverages for on-premises consumption—including restaurants, bars, grocery stores, and food halls—must suspend service for and may not permit on-premises consumption.”

 On April 14, 2020, Hitz’s landlord filed a motion asking the Court to compel Hitz to pay its rent for February through June 2020.

 Hitz opposed the motion on the basis that the lease contained a force majeure clause that fully excused its obligation to pay rent for those months, since the Executive Orders were events contemplated in this clause.
 This provision read, in part: